"Welcome one another, therefore, just as Christ has welcomed you, for the glory of God." - Romans 15:7

 We are called to apply our gifts, training, abilities, education and skills to the tasks that God places before us.
 If we do this humbly and prayerfully, the body of Christ will function to its full potential.

-St. Demetrios is a stewardship parish there is no minimum commitment to be considered a member of the parish.
+St. Demetrios is a stewardship parish.
+There is no minimum commitment required for anyone to be considered a member of the parish.
 We do ask that you prayerfully consider your annual commitment and be generous with your time, talents, and treasure.
 We are a small community that is deeply thankful for your donations and grateful for your willingness to volunteer.

 More information is available from the stewardship page on our web site.
 Click here for the web site and commitment card.
 Commitment cards are also available in the Narthex.
 We ask that each family complete a commitment card each year so we can keep our membership rolls current and better plan our budget.